Testing Java Projects

 Mill has no test-scoped dependencies!

-You might be used to test-scoped dependencies from other build tools like Maven, Gradle or sbt.
+You might be used to test-scoped dependencies from other build tools like Maven, Gradle or SBT.
 As test modules in Mill are just regular modules, there is no special need for a dedicated test-scope.
 You can use ivyDeps and runIvyDeps to declare dependencies in test modules, and test modules can use their moduleDeps to also depend on each other

 build.mill (download, browse)